 Excision of intervertebral discs from the cervical spine with interbody fusion was evaluated in two prospective case series by the same authors.
 For individuals with bilateral cervicogenic headache (n = 28), 64% reported relief of pain after surgery, and the mean duration of improvement was 22.7 months.
 In 36% of participants, immediate pain reduction was followed by recurrences starting at two months after surgery (Jansen & Sjaastad, 2006).
-For individuals with unilateral cervicogenic headache, these same authors reported that all patients were generally pain-free during the one to three month period when the individuals wore cervical collars restricting movement, but only five out of 32 individuals remained pain-free three years after surgery.
+For individuals with unilateral cervicogenic headache, these same authors reported that all participants were generally pain-free during the one-to-three-month period when the individuals wore cervical collars restricting movement, but only five out of 32 individuals remained pain-free three years after surgery.
 The mean duration of improvement was 14.8 months (range, 1 to 58 months) (Jansen & Sjaastad, 2007).
 In another study, Jansen (2008) summarized the results of cervical disc removal in 60 individuals with long-lasting severe unilateral (n = 32) or bilateral (n = 28) cervicogenic headache unresponsive to other treatment options.
 Sixty-three per cent of the unilateral and 64% of the bilateral cases had long-lasting pain freedom or improvement.
-After secondary deterioration in 37% of individuals with unilateral and in 36% with bilateral cervicogenic headache (CEH) and further treatments, the final mean improvement was 73% and 66%, respectively.
+After secondary deterioration in 37% of individuals with unilateral and in 36% with bilateral cervicogenic headache and further treatments, the final mean improvement was 73% and 66%, respectively.
 The mean observation time was short (19.8 to 25.5 months).
-The small sample size limits these conclusions These conclusions are limited by the small sample size in the reported studies.
+The small sample size limits these conclusions These conclusions are limited by the small sample size in the reported studies (Jansen 2008 is included in the Evans et al., 2023a systematic review).